thilakdesing/gmailclient/README.md

 **crawler.py**
 Standaloe script which establishes a connection with Gmail using Oauth.
-Parses message based on timestamp and stores in Database
+Parses messages based on timestamp and stores in Database

 **database.sql**
 Email_details: Master table consisting of email and message ids